Photo from Pixabay

 Lent starts on a Wednesday.
 Most Christians go to a special Ash Wednesday church service where the minister or priest marks the sign of the cross on their forehead with ashes.
 The ashes are made from the palms used in the Palm Sunday service.

 The day before Lent starts is Mardi Gras, which means Fat Tuesday, and it’s associated with food and parties.
 In earlier days, people were very strict about fasting during Lent and would clean out all the temptations from their kitchens.
-They would make a big feast the day before Lent with meats, breads, sweets, and any other food and drink they thought would distract them.
-Today, Mardi Gras has changed into much more of a big party and has less to do with fasting and Lent..
+They would make a big feast the day before Lent with meats, breads, sweets and any other food and drink they thought would distract them.

 In Greece, the Monday before Ash Wednesday is a holiday.
 Called Kathari Theftera, or Clean Monday, most families spend the day outdoors with their family and flying kites.
 Greek Orthodox Christians also give up meat, eggs, and dairy products during Lent but they can eat shellfish so they make elaborate seafood dishes with octopus, shrimp and mussels!